cekit/cekit/docs/descriptor/includes/artifacts.rst

 fetch any artifacts specified in this section.

-If for some reason automatic fetching of artifacts is not an option for you, yoy should define artifacts as plain artifacts and use the ``cekit-cache`` command to add the artifact to local cache, making it available for the build process automatically.
+If for some reason automatic fetching of artifacts is not an option for you, you should define artifacts as plain artifacts and use the ``cekit-cache`` command to add the artifact to local cache, making it available for the build process automatically.
 See :doc:`/handbook/caching` chapter.